It's the Law (film): Plot

 In Pietrammare, a Sicilian town, a new mayor is to be elected.
 The candidates are the former mayor, a mafia puppet hated by the community, and a mild professor, who wants to finally bring honesty to the country.
 The latter candidate wins the election, and, with the help of his relatives Salvatore and Valentino, begins to implement his program of legality.
 Unfortunately this program of "civilisation" only exasperates all the citizens, with fines being charged for various infractions and taxes being increased.
 Eventually, this also involves Salvo and Valentino, who see their bar being closed because the kiosk was abusive.
 For this reason, the couple organizes a plan to defame the mayor, in order to start up a parliamentary inquiry, forcing the mayor to resign.

 Reception

+Box office

 The film was number-one in Italy on its opening weekend, with US$3.48 million.

+Critical response

 The film being acclaimed by Italian critics.